szesto/apicupcfg/README.md

 **Copying certificates to the correct files**.

 Certificate settings scripts expect to find certificates, private keys and root certificates at specific locations.
-Certificates recieved from the ca can be manually copied to the correct destination but this is error prone.

-To copy a certificate received from the ca to the correct destination:
+To copy certificate chain received from ca:
-`apicupcfg -certcopy path-to-certificate-file.pem [-out outdir] [-config subsys-config.json]`
+`-certcopy -cert cert.pem -ca ca.pem -rootca rootca.pem`

-This command will introspect the certificate, match it with endpoints defined in the configuration file and copy certificate to the correct destination.
-Note that if certificate matches mulitple endpoints (wildcard or shared trust) then a separate copy will be made for each endpoint.
+This command will introspect the certificate, build validation path, match subject common name with endpoints defined in the configuration file and copy certificate chain to the correct destinations.
+As part of a copy process `ca.pem` and `rootca.pem` will be merged into certificate file.
+Each copy will be recorded in the cert-copy.log.

+Note that if certificate subject common name matches mulitple endpoints then a separate copy will be made for each endpoint.

-To process all certificates received from the ca together, place them in a directory and run:
+To process all certificates received from ca together, place them in one directory or put certificates in one directory (certdir) and ca and ca root certificates in another directory (trustdir) and run:
-`apicupcfg -certdir path-to-a-directory-with-certificates -out outdir [-config subsys-config.json]`
+`-certcopy -certdir dir [-trustdir dir]`

-This command will copy all certificates in the directory to the correct destination.
+This command will build trust chains for all certificates in the certificate directory and copy each certificate chain as described above.

-**Copying ca trust file**

-You must create a file that concatenates intermidiate ca certificate and root ca certificate and copy it to the correct destination.
-This could be done manually but it is error prone.

-To concatenate intermediate ca cert and root ca cert and copy this file to correct destination:
-`apicupcfg -certconcat -ca path-to-ca.pem -rootca path-to-root-ca.pem -out outdir`

-This command will verify certificates and if valid copy combined file to a destination specified in the Certs.CaFile value.
-Combined file will be copied to the custom-csr and common-csr subdirectories.

 **Verifying certificates**